C2SM/spack-c2sm/docs/SpackCommands.rst

 * \--test {root,all}: If root is chosen, run COSMO testsuite before installation (but skip tests for dependencies).
 If all is chosen, run package tests during installation for all packages.
-* -j \--jobs: explicitly set number of parallel jobs
+* -j \--jobs: Explicitly set number of parallel jobs
-* \--only {package,dependencies}: select the mode of installation. the default is to install the package along with all its dependencies. alternatively one can decide to install only the package or only the dependencies.
+* \--only {package,dependencies}: Select the mode of installation. the default is to install the package along with all its dependencies. alternatively one can decide to install only the package or only the dependencies.
-* \--keep-stage: don't remove the build after compilation
+* \--keep-stage: Don't remove the build after compilation
 * -v, \--verbose: Verbose installation
 * \--force_uninstall: Force uninstall if COSMO-package is already installed
+* \--dont-restage: If a partial install is detected, don't delete prior
+* -u, \--until: Phase to stop after when installing

 Spack dev-build
 ---------------